riaddajani/CogSci-Projects/README.md

-(July 2024 update: this is an old repo of various cogsci stuff I worked on during my undergrad at Uwaterloo!)
+(July 2024 update: this is an old repo of various cogsci stuff I worked on during and right after my undergrad at Uwaterloo!)

 # CogSci-Projects-Practice